Photo by Wikimedia Commons, CC by 3.0

 With its 21,944 seats – some of which are still made from wood – the Lancashire venue is the second-smallest ground in use for the current campaign, behind the new Brentford Community Stadium, and eleventh on the all-time list behind the likes of Southampton’s defunct Dell and relegated Bournemouth’s Dean Court home.

-Its claims to fame include the hosting of a 1922 FA Cup semi-final and a sole England international against Wales five years later.
+A 1922 FA Cup semi-final and a sole England international against Wales five years later remains the highlight matches of the arena.

 2. St James’ Park – 1880